PHISHING INDEX

 Conferma il pagamento (Confirm the payment)

-The alert email comes from an email address that is unrelated to BRT's domain <iubenda(at)magmalab(dot)eu>, this is definitely abnormal and should, at the very least, make us suspicious.
+BRT's domain <iubenda(at)magmalab(dot)eu>, this is definitely abnormal and should, at the very least, make us suspicious.

 Anyone who unluckily clicks on the link will be redirected to an anomalous WEB page, which has already been reported as DECEPTIVE WEBSITE/PAGE.
 In fact it is run by cyber-criminals whose goal is to get hold of your most valuable data in order to use it for malicious purposes.

-January 25, 2024 ==> Phishing Istituto Bancario (Bank)
+25 January 2024 ==> Phishing Istituto Bancario (Bank)

-SUBJECT: <Importante > (Important)
+<Importante > (Important)

 We analyze below another phishing attempt, coming through an e-mail that, exploiting the well-known name of a national banking institution, try to pass themselves off as an official communication, to induce the unsuspecting recipient to insert his/her data.
 In this way the victim falls into a social engineering trap.

-The message informs the unsuspecting recipient that, because of a security adjustment procedure of its security systems - in compliance with the European Directive on online payment transactions - in order to continue operating on banking channels, his/her profile needs to be updated.
+The message informs the unsuspecting recipient that, because of a security adjustment procedure of its security systems - in compliance with the European Directive on online payment transactions - in order to continue operating on banking channels, his profile needs to be updated.

 To proceed with the profile update, users are asked to confirm the personal information provided on the Banking Institution's website at the time of registration and to confirm their identity, via the following link: